Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Literature Review

-Resource-constrained project scheduling problems, first introduced by \cite{wiest1967heuristic}, are widely studied strongly \textsf{NP-Hard} problems \citep{blazewicz1983scheduling}.
-Both exact methods \citep{berthold2010constraint,chakrabortty2015resource} and heuristic approaches~\citep{munlin2018solving,pellerin2020survey} have been proposed to solve variants of this problem.
-Constraint programming has been unveiled as one of the most effective approaches for this kind of problem \citep{laborie2018ibm}.
-An extensive survey on this topic has recently been published by~\cite{artigues2025fifty}.

-Energy-aware scheduling also gained popularity over the recent years.
-Most articles in the literature focus on minimizing energy costs under TOU energy pricing \citep{wan2010scheduling,geng2020bi,catanzaro2023job}.
-Although very specific shapes of the TOU pricing can make the problem polynomial~\citep{fang2016scheduling}, most real-world scenarios necessitate combining TOU with other scheduling problems, such as parallel machines \citep{ding2015parallel,gaggero2023exact}, job shop \citep{kurniawan2021distributed, ZHAO2025111754}, or flow shop (\cite{ho2022exact}), making them much harder to solve.
-Some papers combine TEC with other metrics as well, such as makespan \citep{park2022energy,gaggero2023exact} or tardiness \citep{rocholl2020bi,kurniawan2021distributed}.
+The Resource-Constrained Project Scheduling Problems (RCPSPs), introduced by~\cite{wiest1967heuristic}, are widely studied strongly \textsf{NP-Hard} problems~\citep{blazewicz1983scheduling}, in which solving even moderate instances to optimality remains a computational challenge.
+The literature has explored the problem along two methodological axes. \emph{Exact methods} include branch-and-bound \citep{mohring2003solving}, constraint programming \citep{berthold2010constraint,laborie2018ibm}, and hybrid MIP/CP approaches \citep{chakrabortty2015resource}; constraint programming has proved especially competitive \citep{HEINZ2025} for makespan criterion. \emph{Heuristic methods} encompass priority-rule dispatching and metaheuristics~\citep{munlin2018solving,pellerin2020survey}.
+A comprehensive survey on this topic has recently been published by~\cite{artigues2025fifty}.